Tequila: Organoleptic compounds

 Organoleptic compounds enhance flavor and aroma.
 These include fusel oil, methanol, aldehydes, organic acids and esters.
 Production of isoamyl and isobutyl alcohols begins after the sugar level is lowered substantially and continues for several hours after the alcoholic fermentation ends.
 In contrast, ethanol production begins in the first hours of the fermentation and ends with logarithmic yeast growth.
 The alcohol content in tequila is affected by three factors: the amount of isoamyl alcohol and isobutanol in the yeast strain, the carbon:nitrogen ratio (the higher the ratio, the more alcohol produced), and the temperature of fermentation.

 The higher the temperature, the greater concentration of isobutyl and isoamyl alcohols produced.
 Although if temperatures are too high, this can cause the yeast to become less effective.
 Similarly, if the temperature is too low, the process occurs too slowly.
 This can become a large issue in Central Mexico, most precisely the city of Tequila, Jalisco, where most tequila is processed.
 The temperature in the city of Tequila can reach 31 °C. For this reason, tequila producers often use large stainless steel tanks for fermentation.

 Yeast

 The specific yeasts and the environments in which they act determine the resultant organoleptic combinations.
 The role of yeast is, through many enzymatic processes, to turn sugars and carbohydrates into alcohol.
 There are two steps, first in aerobic conditions, yeast is doubled in colony size every four hours.
 This process goes on for 24–48 hours.
-Next, yeast turns acetaldehyde into ethyl alcohol which is known as one of the organoleptic compounds produced in fermentation.
+Next, yeast turns acetaldehyde into ethyl alcohol, which is known as one of the organoleptic compounds produced in fermentation.

 The two main categories of yeast used in tequila are commercial brewers yeast and yeast that comes from precultivated existing yeast that has been preserved.
 The use of either type of yeast can result in different end products of tequila.
+Traditional production uses so-called "open fermentation", relying on yeasts from the surrounding environment.
+A 2023 article analyzes the diversity of yeasts found in these uncontrolled conditions.